EbuOgden/PythonPersonalAssistance/README.md

 Now you can type <code>./install.sh</code> in terminal

-Once you open the file, you need to change <code>wolframalpha_appId</code> variable.
+Once you open the python file, you need to change the <code>wolframalpha_appId</code> variable.
 For this process you need the wolframalpha API key.

 Enter <code>http://products.wolframalpha.com/api/</code> and Sign Up Here.